A Brief History of Mining: The Advancement of Mining Techniques and Technology

-Since civilization began, people have used mining techniques to access minerals in the earth.
-The citizens of Ancient Egypt, Ancient Rome and Ancient Greece all engaged in mining.
+Since civilization began, people have used mining techniques to access minerals in the surface of the Earth.
+Discoveries have shown that flint pebbles were extracted from deposits in France and Britain as far back as the New Stone Age.
+Ancient Egyptians mined copper as far back as 3000 BCE.
 In the earliest days, mining was slow-going and dangerous.
-However, as time has progressed, society has developed safer and more accurate methods of locating and uncovering substances found in the earth.
+However, as time progressed, society has developed safer and more accurate methods of locating and uncovering substances found in the earth.

 United States Mining History